imflikk/imflikk.github.io/docs/_posts/2021-11-04-modifying-empire-payloads.markdown

 ![](../assets/images/2021-11-04/18-amsi-bypass-test.png)

 Unfortunately, it looks like the bypass itself is detected as malicious and even associated with an "AmsiTamper" signature.
-I'm not going to worry about the ETW bypass for now , but it was also seen as malicious on its own.
+I'm not going to worry about the ETW bypass for now, but it was also seen as malicious on its own.

 As another test, I removed both bypasses from the script and a few lines related to proxies as I don't need them in this case.
 I then pasted the entire command back into a regular PowerShell window as a one-liner to see what happens.
 This was also detected, but this time was much more specific in that it was seen as a PowerShell Attack Tool.